easytarget/PrintEye/README.md

 ![Prototype](./images/assembled-running.jpg)

-* Only displays very basic info: Status, tool and bed activity + temperature, pct printed (when printing).
+* Only displays very basic info: Status, tool and bed status + temperatures, prcentage printed.
  * This is it.. the displays are less then an 2cm in size and I will not overload them with info.
-* Periodically sends `M408 S0` status requests to the controller and proceses the Json reply.
+* Periodically sends `M408 S0` status requests to the controller and processes the Json reply.
  * Uses Jsmn (jasmin) to process lots of Json in a smallish footprint.
 * Also responds to some 'config' Json for update speed, brightness, button and [more](#control)
 * Sleep mode when controller reports PSU off, (configurable).